exomut/evernote-dump/README.md

 > pip install -r requirements.txt

+# Instructions

+Run using

+> python evernote_dump.py FILE.enex

+All attachments found will be output the the "Notes/media" folder as where you called evernote_dump.py .

+All the files found in the enex files will be put in the "Notes" folder

 # Warning

 This is extremely in the alpha phase.
 I did a proof of concept and now I am working more seriously on a cleaner coded version.
 The proof of concept version can be found in the **alpha** folder.

-# Instructions

-Run using

-> python evernote_dump.py FILE.enex

-All attachments found will be output the the "output" folder in the same directory as "Evernote.py"

-All the files found in the enex files will be put in the "output" folder

-# Road Map
+# TODO

+- [ ] Export Note Attributes
+    - [ ] Export Tags
+- [ ] Allow multiple files and export to seperate folders.
 - [x] Export all attachements.
-- [ ] Keep the modified dates.
+- [x] Keep the modified dates.
 - [x] Keep file names if desired.
 - [x] ~~Don't depend on fileMagic since it doesn't play nice~~ Now working correctly.
 - [x] Make multilingual just for fun.
     - [ ] Add multilingual to processing text.
-- [ ] Export actual notes.
+- [x] Export actual notes.
-  - [ ] Add links to the images that were extracted.
+  - [x] Add links to the images that were extracted.
-  - [ ] Add recourse attributes.
+  - [x] Add resourse attributes.
-- [ ] Convert notes to mark down.
+- [x] Convert notes to mark down.
-- [ ] Make compatible with QownNotes.
 - [ ] Add more error check to combat human errors
 - [x] Get rid of cleanup warning.
+- [ ] Clean up the code!

 # Evernote Enex File Map